darwino/darwino-documentation/Running the News Samples.md

 iOS Applications
 ----------------

 If you are running on a Mac, you can run the iOS applications, which are `dwo-demo-news-robovm-native` and `dwo-demo-news-robovm-hybrid`.
-To do so, right-click on the project and choose one of the Run Ad &rarr; iOS Simulator App options:
+To do so, right-click on the project and choose one of the Run As &rarr; iOS Simulator App options:

 ![](runas-ios.png)